nasa/Common-Metadata-Repository/bootstrap-app/README.md

     curl -v -XPOST http://localhost:3006/db_synchronize?start_date=2014-10-01T00:00:00Z&end_date=2014-10-05T00:00:00Z

-The start date and end date should be used to indicate the time period during which Catalog REST and CMR went out of sync.
+The following parameters are supported.
+All parameters are optional.

+  * `start_date`: The start date of the range to look for time changes.
+Uses ingest_updated_at column.
+  * `end_date`: The end date of the range to look for time changes.
+Uses ingest_updated_at column.
+  * `provider_id`: Limit the synchronization to a specific provider.
+  * `entry_title`: Limit the synchronization to a specific collection.
+If this is provided `provider_id` must also be provided.

 This will start a synchronization process in the background and return immediately.
 The synchronization process iterates over each provider and executes the following steps:

   1. Synchronize missing collections
   2. Synchronize deleted collections